vkola-lab/peds2019/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under Creative Commons License BY-NC-SA.
+More info can be found here: https://en.wikipedia.org/wiki/Creative_Commons_license#Types_of_licenses

 ## Acknowledgments